The species of mosquito that transmits Zika is the same as the mosquito that transmits Dengue, Chikungunya and Yellow Fever.2

 References

 - Centers for Disease Control and Prevention.
-Yellow Book 2020.
-Chapter 3 Environmental Hazards & Other Noninfectious Health Risks.
-Mosquitoes, Ticks, & Other Arthropods.
-July 2019.
-Available online: https://wwwnc.cdc.gov/travel/yellowbook/2020/noninfectious-health-risks/mosquitoes-ticks-and-other-arthropods (Last accessed May 2021)
+Yellow Book 2026.
+Environmental Hazards and Risks.
+Mosquitoes, Ticks, and Other Arthropods.
+April 2025.
+Available online: https://www.cdc.gov/yellow-book/hcp/environmental-hazards-risks/mosquitoes-ticks-and-other-arthropods.html (Last accessed May 2025)

-- Public Health England.
-Mosquito bite avoidance for travellers.
-August 2017.
-Available online: https://www.gov.uk/government/publications/mosquito-bite-avoidance-for-travellers (Last accessed May 2021)
+- UK Health Security Agency.
+Mosquito bite avoidance: advice for travellers.
+January 2023.
+Available online: https://www.gov.uk/government/publications/mosquito-bite-avoidance-for-travellers (Last accessed May 2025)